 Apply for residency as a parent to a minor child who is a Danish citizen

-You want to apply for a residence permit because you have a child under the age of 18 who lives in Denmark as a Danish citizen.
+You want to apply for a residence permit because you have a child under the age of 18 who is a Danish citizen.
 You, the applicant, is the child’s parent.

 The expected maximum processing time is